Commercial content | 18+ | T&C's Apply

 Burnley F.C odds, like every team playing in the Premier League, are wide ranging.
 Odds on Burnley staying up are commonly bet on, thanks to Burnley’s recent failure to remain in the top division for more than one season.
 Equally, odds on Burnley to get relegated are popular.

-Burnley F.C manager odds aren’t available with some bookmakers, mostly due to the fact that Sean Dyche seems to be a boardroom and fan favourite.
+Burnley F.C manager odds aren’t as sought after, and as such aren't readily available with some bookmakers, mostly due to the fact that Sean Dyche seems to be a boardroom and fan favourite.

 Burnley odds also include outright odds, with betting on the club to win a competition available, albeit Burnley are long shots.
 There are Burnley odds to win the Premier League for example, though this is a prime example of a long shot!